Last updated October 23, 2020

 Therefore, if you get a tax-friendly second passport and a residence permit in a territorial tax country, you may be able to substantially reduce your tax burden.

-You can technically do the same in Monaco as well, but that program is usually prohibitively expensive – even for most successful people.
+You can technically do the same in Monaco as well, but living there is usually prohibitively expensive – even for most successful people.

-Both St. Kitts and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.
+St. Kitts, Antigua, and Vanuatu have relatively inexpensive citizenship by investment programs, and if you do decide to move there full-time, you won’t need to pay tax on any of your worldwide income.

 The fact that you’ll always be able to live in a country with no income tax is what makes these countries the most appealing options for tax-friendly second passports.

-Citizenship by investment in St. Kitts and Nevis generally costs around $150,000, whereas it costs closer to $200,000 in Vanuatu.
+Citizenship by investment in St. Kitts and Nevis is the oldest citizenship by investment program in the business and generally costs around $150,000.

 Although getting a second passport isn’t a guaranteed way to reduce your taxes, it’s an important part of the tax planning process.